Iran Regime Change

 Iranian-backed Hezbollah broadens into a US-Israeli attack on Iran.

-to Iranian Jews by Jews in the Diaspora warning them to flee ahead of an impending military attack on Iran.
+In October, 2007 Israeli media disclosed that "Danger!" warning letters had been sent to Iranian Jews by Jews in the Diaspora warning them to flee ahead of an impending military attack on Iran.

 What is the condition of the Jewish community in Iran?

 In recent weeks, President Ahmedinejad has amplified his criticism of Israel by calling it a "stinking corpse" doomed to annihilation.
 Local authorities burned down seven ancient synagogues in Tehran while renovating the city, and clerics announced a plan to erase Iran's non-Islamic heritage by destroying the tomb of Cyrus the Great.